 - review all documentation and actions taken.
 Discuss with the complainant the situation from their perspective and why resolution could not be reached.
 All conversations will be recorded in writing and shared with the complainant for accuracy.

-- discuss with the Safeguarding Manager and the Diocesan Safeguarding Team (where appropriate) and consider what an appropriate response and resolution might be, including the appointment of an independent investigator to review the complaint.
+- discuss with the Casework Supervisor and the Diocesan Safeguarding Team (where appropriate) and consider what an appropriate response and resolution might be, including the appointment of an independent investigator to review the complaint.

 - where necessary, take advice from the Diocesan Registrar and other legal and professional advice such as may be required.